lynix/dnsstat/README.md

 ## About

-_dnsstat_ was created in desperate need for having a tool to debug DNS problems on a home-broadband connection.
-Surfing the web felt slow and stuttery, but issuing test-queries using _dig_ never yielded any lost query, so I decided to capture all DNS traffic and do offline analysis.
+_dnsstat_ has been created in desperate need for a tool for debugging DNS issues on a broadband connection at home.
+Surfing the web felt slow and stuttery but issuing test queries using [dig](https://linux.die.net/man/1/dig) never yielded any lost query, so the author decided to capture all DNS traffic and perform an offline analysis.

-Fiddling around with Wireshark traces then felt just wrong at some point.
-Never do analysis on large datasets by hand that a machine can do much better for you instead.
+_dnsstat_ implements this analysis, enabling its user to avoid manual accounting using [Wireshark](https://www.wireshark.org) and the-like.

+### Limitations

+Currently _dnsstat_ only recognizes DNS packets matching the following criteria:
+* Layer 1-2: Ethernet
+* Layer 3: IPv4 or IPv6
+* single DNS query/response per packet

 ## Building

 Make sure you have the following requirements installed:
+* cmake
 * libpcap (tested with 1.8.1)

-The code is supplied as a *CMake* project so either use your favorite IDE or compile manually (example builds inside source tree):
+The code is supplied as a *CMake* project so either use your favorite IDE or compile manually:
 ```
 $ cmake .
 $ make